 Using castor oil as a natural laxative may be the most commonly known benefit of the oil.
 This natural laxative is classified as a stimulant laxative, which means it increases the activities of the muscles that are responsible for pushing material through the intestines.
 Castor oil has a quick laxative effect because of ricinoleic acid and is often used to treat constipation.
 In addition to that, it was found to help the elderly have a complete bowel movement and reduce the need to strain during defecation.
 There are numerous benefits to having a healthy bowel movement and castor oil can work for all ages too.

 Keeping these reasons in mind, you should definitely consider using castor oil to improve your hair, keep your skin healthy, or better your overall health.
 However, even with all its benefits, castor oil usage must only take place after consulting a trained specialist.
 This is because there are side effects when using castor oil for skin problems or otherwise, and being unaware can make it worse.
 In some cases, it can trigger an allergic reaction, especially when used on the skin, and in other situations, it can cause diarrhoea, both of which come with their own set of complications.
 This is why it is best to get a doctor’s opinion before use.
-Now, with the Bajaj Finserv Health app, you can get expert recommendations to leverage the power of castor oil for your benefit.
+Now, with the best healthcare platform provided by Bajaj Finserv Health, you can get expert recommendations to leverage the power of castor oil for your benefit.